• Skip to primary navigation

 Container Lid – If you are going to buy a plastic container, I highly suggest buying a compatible lid for it.
 When you sous vide for a long duration, the heat of the water causes evaporation.
 With a lid, it eliminates a majority of the evaporation so you can cook for hours care-free.

 Roasting Pan and Rack – Having a quality roasting pan for this recipe can help achieve an excellent sear in the oven.
-Made In offers the best quality and price, which is why it is our favorite pan brand.
+We use this stainless steel roasting pan because it’s perfect for larger roasts like prime rib roasts and turkey, and it comes with both a flat roasting rack and a V-shaped rack for flexibility.

 Next Level Sous Vide –Looking to take your sous vide skills to the next level?
 The Next Level Sous Vide eCookbook will push your culinary boundaries with 65 delicious recipes that are equally approachable and tasty.
 With pro tips and a detailed explanation of the sous vide process, you will be on your way to maximize your sous vide skills.